JaedenRotondo/obsidian-git-sync/PHIL 260/Introduction to the Pre-Socratics.md

 			- Argument: "if it moves it has a soul, because the sould gives movement".
 This extends to all moving things like plants as well
 			- This is believed my many socieities (anamilsitic souls etc, rivers having souls)

+- Tales argued that earthquakes happens fudnementally because of water

 #### Further Readings